 Laboratory tests and procedures are used generally by hospitals, physicians and other health care providers and commercial clients to assist in the diagnosis, evaluation, detection, monitoring and treatment of diseases and other medical conditions through the examination of substances in the blood, tissues and other specimens.
-Clinical laboratory testing is generally categorized as either clinical testing, which is performed on body fluids including blood and urine, or anatomical pathology testing, which is performed on cytologic samples, tissue and other samples, including human cells.
+Clinical laboratory testing is generally categorized as either clinical pathology testing, which is performed on body fluids including blood, or anatomical pathology testing, which is performed on cytologic samples, tissue and other samples, including human cells.
 Clinical and anatomical pathology procedures are frequently ordered as part of regular physician office visits and hospital admissions in connection with the diagnosis and treatment of illnesses.
-Certain of these tests and procedures are used principally as tools in the diagnosis and treatment of a wide variety of medical conditions such as cancer, AIDS, endocrine disorders, cardiac disorders and genetic disease.
-The most frequently requested tests include blood chemistry analyses, urinalyses, blood cell counts, Pap tests, HIV tests, microbiology cultures and procedures and alcohol and other substanceabuse tests.
+Certain of these tests and procedures are used as tools in the diagnosis and management of a wide variety of medical conditions such as cancer, AIDS, endocrine disorders, cardiac disorders and genetic disease.

 The clinical laboratory industry consists primarily of three types of providers: hospital-based laboratories, physician-office laboratories and independent clinical laboratories, such as those owned by the Company.
-The Company believes that in 2003 approximately 49% of the clinical testing revenues in the United States were derived by hospital-based laboratories, approximately 12% were derived by physicians in their offices and laboratories, and approximately 39% were derived by independent clinical laboratories.
+The Company believes that in 2003 the entire United States clinical laboratory testing industry had estimated revenues of approximately \$40 billion; approximately 53% of such revenues were attributable to hospital-affiliated laboratories, approximately 40% were attributable to independent clinical laboratories and others, and approximately 7% were attributable to physicians in their offices and laboratories.
 The Centers for Medicare and Medicaid Services ("CMS") of the Department of Health and Human Services ("HHS") has estimated that in 2003 there were approximately 5,000 independent clinical laboratories in the United States.